Philippine Revolution: Summary

 The revolution initially flared up in Central Luzon.
 The armed resistance eventually spread throughout the Southern Tagalog region, particularly in Cavite province, where towns were gradually liberated during the early months of the uprising.
 In 1896 and 1897, successive conventions at Imus and Tejeros decided the new republic's fate.
 In November 1897, the Republic of Biak-na-Bato was established, and the insurgent government promulgated a constitution.
 On May 1, 1898, the Battle of Manila Bay took place as part of the Spanish–American War.
 On May 24, Emilio Aguinaldo, who had returned from voluntary exile on May 19, announced in Cavite, "...I return to assume command of all the forces for the attainment of our lofty aspirations, establishing a dictatorial government which will set forth decrees under my sole responsibility, ...".
 On June 12, Aguinaldo proclaimed Philippine independence.
 On June 18, Aguinaldo issued a decree proclaiming a Dictatorial Government led by himself.
 On June 23, Aguinaldo issued another decree, which replaced the Dictatorial Government with a Revolutionary Government.
 In 1898, between June and September 10, the Malolos Congress elections were held by the Revolutionary Government, resulting in Emilio Aguinaldo being elected as President of the Philippines.
 On February 2, 1899, hostilities broke out between U.S. and Filipino forces.
 The Malolos Constitution was adopted in a session convened on September 15, 1898.
 It was promulgated on January 21, 1899, creating the First Philippine Republic with Aguinaldo as President.
 On June 12, 1899, Aguinaldo promulgated a declaration of war against the U.S., beginning the Philippine–American War.
 U.S. forces captured Aguinaldo on March 23, 1901, and he swore allegiance to the U.S. on April 1.
 On July 4, 1902, U.S. President Theodore Roosevelt proclaimed a complete pardon and amnesty for all Filipinos who had participated in the conflict, effectively ending the war.

 Background

-Origins
+Origins and causes

-The Philippine Revolution was an accumulation of ideas and exposition to the international community, which led to the start of nationalistic endeavors.
+The Philippine Revolution was an accumulation of ideas and exposition to the international community, which led to the start of nationalistic endeavours.
 The rise of Filipino nationalism was slow, but inevitable.
 Abuses by the Spanish government, military and clergy prevalent during three centuries of colonial rule, and the exposure of these abuses by the "ilustrados" in the late 19th century, paved the way for a united Filipino people.
 However, the growth of nationalism was slow because of the difficulty in social and economic intercourse among the Filipinos.
 In a dated letter written by the Filipino writer José P. Rizal to Father Vicente García of Ateneo Municipal de Manila, Rizal states that: